Carlos Palomino: Acting career

 In 1978 while still the WBC Welterweight Champion, Palomino appeared as 'Carlos Navarone' in the ABC sitcom Taxi.
 Appearing in the second episode of the opening season ("One-Punch Banta"), he spars with Tony Banta (Tony Danza – himself a former professional boxer with a 9–3 record) and takes a dive.
+Palomino accidentally hits Danza for real during one scene.
 Palomino appears as himself in an episode of "The White Shadow" in 1979.

 In 1980, Miller Lite beer signed Palomino as a spokesman as part of a television commercial campaign that also included Walt Frazier and other noted athletes.
 As a consequence of the enjoyable experience and the media exposure that followed, he decided to launch a career as an actor.
-He participated in a number of movies and television series, before deciding to launch a boxing comeback at the age of 48, in 1997.
+He participated in a number of movies, such as Fists of Steel, and television series, before deciding to launch a boxing comeback at the age of 48, in 1997.

 Palomino appeared on Star Trek: Voyager episode "The Fight".
 This episode was original aired on March 24, 1999.

 Palomino was elected as chairman of the California State Athletic Commission, where he performed for a few years.
 He is now involved in charity work, most notably Tony Baltazar's charity organization, and he travels around the United States to attend charity events and do autograph shows.